Finnish researchers jointly lead international efforts to advance recovery from cardiac arrest

 Lue lisää julkaisijalta Research Council of Finland

-The Research Council of Finland (RCF) today published the call texts for the 2025 spring call.
-The call texts are available in English, Finnish and Swedish.
+The Research Council of Finland (RCF) has published the call texts for the 2026 winter call.
+The call texts are available on the RCF website in English, Finnish and Swedish.
 The review guidelines and forms are only available in English.

 Uutishuoneessa voit lukea tiedotteitamme ja muuta julkaisemaamme materiaalia.
 Löydät sieltä niin yhteyshenkilöidemme tiedot kuin vapaasti julkaistavissa olevia kuvia ja videoita.
 Uutishuoneessa voit nähdä myös sosiaalisen median sisältöjä.
 Kaikki tiedotepalvelussa julkaistu materiaali on vapaasti median käytettävissä.